ntu-aris/caric/index.md

 ## 3.3.
 Prize

-The winner will receive a material or monetary prize of 68 SGD (a lucky number) and a certificate.
+The winner will receive a material or monetary prize of SGD1000 and a certificate.
 If you are interested in being a sponsor of the challenge, please contact any of the [organizers](#7-organizers).

 # 4. Installation